Click here for a pdf of this document Cottony Maple Scale (Feb 2014).pdf

 Damage to the host tree is caused when heavy populations of cottony maple scale withdraw sap from the plant, resulting in branch and twig dieback.
 Leaves may turn yellow and drop prematurely.
 In extreme conditions, a tree may be killed.
 Frequently, feeding results in the secretion of a clear sticky substance called honeydew.
 Honeydew often drops onto leaves or plants below.
 If abundant, a sooty mold fungus may colonize the honeydew, resulting in a black sooty appearance on the leaves, twigs, and branches.

 Serious outbreaks of the cottony maple scale may last for two to three years, but their numbers become greatly reduced when natural predators, including a number of wasps and fly parasites, are present.
-The major predator of the immature scale is the two-stabbed lady beetle.
-The adult beetle is black with a red spot on each wing case.
+The major predator of the immature scale is the twice-stabbed lady beetle.
+The adult beetle is black with a red spot on each wing.
 The immature lady beetle resembles a mealy bug and can be found buried in the cottony egg mass.
 Both adult and immature beetles feed on eggs and nymphs of the scale.
 When beneficial insects are present, spraying should be avoided.

 A dormant oil spray applied to the trunk and branches of a tree in the spring, before the leaves emerge, may reduce the overwintering females.
 Dormant oil should not be used on Japanese or sugar maple.